Digital Transformation of the Public Sector and Public Administration

 The objective of the investment is to enable the deployment of infrastructure for broadband access to upgradeable very high-capacity networks.
 The investment will support the construction of very high-capacity broadband networks for at least 6,838 households in "white areas", primarily in sparsely populated and hard-to-reach areas.
 The projects will have a minimal spatial and environmental impact, as priority will be given to the joint use of existing infrastructure and to joint construction and integration with other infrastructure investments.

 Digitalisation of internal security – investment

-Digitalisation of education, science and sport – investment
+Digitalisation of education and science – investment

 The objectives of the investment are to digitalise the pedagogical process and institutional management at all levels of education, ensure adequate information and communication infrastructure, and provide appropriate e-services for the development of digital competences.
 High-speed connectivity, data storage and strengthening of competences for open data and open science will be provided in research organisations.
 This is expected to contribute to developing digital skills and competences and reducing the digital divide.

 - connectivity for primary and secondary institutions, higher vocational colleges, and adult education organisations;

 - the development and operationalisation of new IT solutions to support the digitalisation of the pedagogical process for all education levels;

 - a high-speed fibre optic backbone network between PoPs (Point-of-Presence) of the Academic and Research Network of Slovenia (Arnes) and data repositories to preserve the results of open research.